AJR: Publishing in the Yellow Journal

 O. Ashikyan, J. Burns, M. Chalian, M. Richardson, S. Gyftopoulos, A. Chhabra, N. Subhas, B. Do

 This course will discuss how computational techniques relate to clinical practice of musculoskeletal radiology and how these can be used in musculoskeletal research.
-Artificial Intelligence (AI) techniques aimed at detection and classification of neoplastic, arthritic, and other disease processes of the musculoskeletal system will be discussed.
+AI techniques aimed at detection and classification of neoplastic, arthritic, and other disease processes of the musculoskeletal system will be discussed.
 Radiomics topics related to analyses of neoplasms and normal tissues will be introduced.
 Participants will gain understanding of hardware and software needed for efficient 3D processing of high-resolution data.

 Imaging Victims of Violence: Fists, Stabs, Bullets, and Blasts